 If you’re looking to try out a new set of strings on your bass guitar, there’s a surprisingly large number of options out there.
-Besides the option of string gauge (thickness), you can explore different materials and designs that sound and play vastly different.
+Besides the option of string gauge (thickness), you can explore different materials and windings that sound and play vastly different.

 After scouring bass forums, striking up chats and trying some strings first-hand, we identified 7 of the most-praised sets of bass strings.
 Between those 7 is a wide range of prices, materials and designs (flatwound vs. roundwound) that can serve many different types of bass players.